CCR Rule Compliance Data and Information

 Alabama Power’s highest priority is the safety of customers and their communities.
 Company employees live and work in these communities, too.

-- Every one of the company’s ash facilities has received a thorough structural inspection through EPA and received the highest rating available for safe and reliable operation.
+- Every one of the company’s ash ponds has received a thorough structural inspection through EPA and received the highest rating available for safe and reliable operation.

-- Alabama Power expects all facilities to stop receiving ash within a year.
+- Alabama Power expects all facilities to stop receiving ash in 2019.

 The company is working to maintain a reliable generation fleet while conducting the closure process as efficiently as possible.
 Alabama Power is working to close these facilities efficiently and, most importantly, safely.

-- Alabama Power is installing state-of-the-art dry ash handling and wastewater treatment facilities designed to meet or do better than all environmental standards and replace the function of ash facilities.
+- Alabama Power is installing state-of-the-art dry ash handling and wastewater treatment facilities designed to meet or do better than all environmental standards and replace the function of the ash ponds.

 - The company worked with professionally licensed, third-party engineers to evaluate and identify the safest and most effective closure plans.